Search Jobs In Whittier

 TO APPLY :

-Please apply online at governmentjobs.com within this application period.
-By using the online application system, you will receive confirmation via e-mail that your application was received for this position.
-Resumes will not be accepted in lieu of a completed LACSD Employment Application or online application.
-Check your email regularly throughout the recruitment process as notifications may be sent via e-mail.
-Please verify that your registered email address is accurate and current.
-To ensure proper delivery, add info@governmentjobs.com to your contact list.
+Please apply online at www.lacsd.or g within the application period.
+Resumes will not be accepted in lieu of a completed LACSD Employment application.
+Check your e-mail regularly throughout the recruitment process as notifications are sent via e-mail.
+Please make sure that your registered e-mail address is accurate and current.
+To ensure proper delivery add info@governmentjobs.com to your contact list.

-The individual(s) recommended for hire must undergo a job-related reference check, DMV report, and a drug test.
+NOTE: The individual(s) recommended for hire must undergo a reference check, background check, DMV report, pre-employment physical and drug test.

-For questions regarding this recruitment, please contact Lauren Ortega at LaurenOrtega@lacsd.org .
+For more information regarding this recruitment, please contact Antonio Archuleta at antonioarchuleta@lacsd.org .

 As an equal opportunity employer, the Districts strongly encourage people with disabilities and people from historically marginalized communities to apply.